Red Barberry Briars The Japanese Red Barberries

 -William Vaughn Moody

-There are many kinds of barberries, but the Red Barberry & the Golden Barberry ( B. t.
+There are many kinds of barberries, but 'Rose Glow' Red Barberry & the Golden Barberry ( B. t.
 'Aurea') are the two most commonly seen around here.
-They are frequently real eye-catchers, especially the Red which is not just red-leafed but red & purple & crimson & pink-leafed on each twig, & the red twigs are almost as colorful.
+The red is sometimes labeled 'Rosy Glow' or just 'Atropurpurea.'
+The red & the gold are frequently real eye-catchers, especially the Red which is not just red-leafed but red & purple & crimson & pink-leafed with streaks & stripes, & the red twigs are almost as colorful.

 The coloration of the leaves changes throughout the year, so that sometimes the individual leaves are solid colors in every purplish shade, & sometimes the leaves are truly variegated purple & red with white stripes.
 The fourth photo snapped in August (2003) shows one of these shrubs at the height of its variegated stage.
 For additional portraits in Autumn, see Red Barberry page, in the Autumn Leaves Gallery.